 - school admissions

-To prevent and or detect fraud and crime, we carry out data matching ourselves, as well as sharing this information with other public bodies, such as the Audit Commission, Department for Work and Pensions, other local authorities, HM Revenue and Customs, and the police, under sections 29 and 35 of the Data Protection Act 1998.
+To prevent and/or detect fraud and crime, we carry out data matching ourselves, as well as sharing this information with other public bodies, such as the Cabinet Office, Department for Work and Pensions, other local authorities, HM Revenue and Customs, and the police, under sections 29 and 35 of the Data Protection Act 1998.

-The Audit Commission currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Audit Commission for matching for each exercise, and these are set out in the Audit Commission's handbooks.
+We participate in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
+We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise, as detailed on the government's website.

-For further information on the Audit Commission's legal powers and the reasons why it matches particular information, see the Level 3 Notice on the Audit Commission website.
+View further information on the Cabinet Office’s legal powers and the reason why it matches particular information.